EARLY CONSTRUCTION AND HERITAGE PROPERTIES : 1900-1930

 Another style of building construction that was common during that period 1900-1914 was the Arts and Crafts.
 This style is often overlooked and not understood.
 The style is a plainer look that never meant to have ornate decorations.
 It is more of an architectural design with architectural lines.
 Often all the ceilings were a plain flat finish.
 The external finish usually incorporated roughcast render to the upper level of the external walls, sometimes an unevenly pitched front roof gable and some metal decorations.

-Stonework was used above or below the windows or doors but this was usually confined to the more expensive homes or where the architect was allowed to be true to the style.
+Stonework was sometimes used above or below the windows or doors but this was usually confined to the more expensive homes or where the architect was allowed to be true to the style.

 Often the chimneys were splayed and roughcast rendered.